-This document is a statement of BNL's ESSH policy.
-BNL is a world leader in scientific research and strives to demonstrate excellence in protecting people, property, and the environment.
+This document is a statement of Brookhaven National Laboratory's (BNL) Environmental, Safety, Security, and Health (ESSH) policy.
+BNL is a world leader in scientific research and performs this work in an environmentally responsible and safe manner.

 I expect every employee, contractor, and guest to take personal responsibility for adhering to the following principles: